Skip to content

 Typical Timeline

 Probate in Arkansas typically takes 6-18 months.
 The timeline depends on the size and complexity of the estate, whether anyone contests the will, and the court's caseload.
+Use our cost calculator to estimate total probate and estate settlement costs.

 Small Estate Affidavit